 Businesses should demonstrate the ability to engage their customers in a fun way combined with the need to share their experiences.
 Try to build targeted customer campaigns that will enable you to garner a higher share of your customer’s wallet.

 Customer retention is on the minds of small and medium businesses across the world.
 With rising customer acquisition costs, businesses need to get innovative and start taking a proactive role in retaining their clients.

 As a business, it’s important to develop a customer management solution that focuses on the key areas of converting customer interactions into business insights.
 You can then make use of the insights to help your business retain customers.

-Be acutely responsive to customer questions, comments and complaints.
-Businesses should not allow customer complaints go untreated or unattended to.
+Be acutely responsive to customer questions, comments, and complaints.
+Businesses should not allow customer complaints to go untreated or unattended.
 You should always give your customers the feeling that they are part of your business.
 Remember, these are often your most loyal customers.
 If you resolve a complaint quickly, you can actually grow loyalty